Whistleblower complaint, reportedly on Trump 'promise' to foreign leader, touches off DC firestorm

 The complaint, in turn, has triggered a showdown with Congress, after acting Director of National Intelligence Joseph Maguire would not share details of it with lawmakers.

-Those lawmakers, though, were sure to press intelligence community Inspector General Michael Atkinson for details during Thursday’s closed-door session before the House Intelligence Committee.
+Those lawmakers pressed intelligence community Inspector General Michael Atkinson for details during Thursday’s closed-door testimony before the House Intelligence Committee.
+The Associated Press reported, though, that he would not discuss the substance of the complaint.

+After the testimony, Intelligence Committee Chairman Rep. Adam Schiff, D-Calif., voiced concerns about not having access to the information, warning Congress could use legal action or budgetary powers as leverage.

+"What’s at stake here goes well beyond this complaint and this president," he said.

-Ahead of the testimony, Intelligence Committee Chairman Rep. Adam Schiff, D-Calif., told CBS’ “Face the Nation” that the watchdog found the complaint to be “urgent” and “credible.”
+He earlier told CBS’ “Face the Nation” that the watchdog found the complaint to be “urgent” and “credible.”

 “I can't go into the contents but I can tell you that at least according to the director of national intelligence, this involves an issue of privileged communications,” he said.
 “So, I think it's fair to assume this involves either the president or people around him or both.”